-West Jefferson rose out of the dust of a failed town & was once the most important business point in Madison County.
+West Jefferson rose out of the dust of a failed town and was once the most important business point in Madison County.
 Residents needed a commercial center in Jefferson Township closer to home than the 15 – 20 mile journey to Columbus, called Franklinton at the time.
-Samuel Jones & Samuel Sexton moved to the area from New Jersey & platted New Hampton on July 5, 1822 along Little Darby Creek & Ludlow’s Road, the first state road in Ohio.
+Samuel Jones and Samuel Sexton moved to the area from New Jersey and platted New Hampton on July 5, 1822 along Little Darby Creek and Ludlow’s Road, the first state road in Ohio.

 New Hampton unfortunately wasn’t growing fast enough in the late 1820s.
 New of the National Road, current day US 40, being constructed to the north spelled the end for the town.
-It was the first federally funded highway in the county, & when completed, connected Cumberland, Maryland to Vandalia, Illinois.
-Samuel Jones & Samuel Sexton moved back to New Jersey, leaving behind many departed family members & the dreams of creating a successful village.
-At least part of that same dream lived on through the efforts of a son & daughter-in-law of Samuel & Elizabeth Jones.
+It was the first federally funded highway in the county, and when completed, connected Cumberland, Maryland to Vandalia, Illinois.
+Samuel Jones and Samuel Sexton moved back to New Jersey, leaving behind many departed family members and the dreams of creating a successful village.
+At least part of that same dream lived on through the efforts of a son and daughter-in-law of Samuel and Elizabeth Jones.

-Reverend Isaac Jones (1802 – 1842) & Eliza (Mills) Jones (1804 – 1877) inherited some of Isaac’s parents land along the National Road on November 17, 1830.
-They founded Jefferson & platted the town in September of 1831 with 64 lots.
+Reverend Isaac Jones (1802 – 1842) and Eliza (Mills) Jones (1804 – 1877) inherited some of Isaac’s parents land along the National Road on November 17, 1830.
+They founded Jefferson and platted the town in September of 1831 with 64 lots.
 Its post office opened in 1833 but was called West Jefferson to avoid confusion with other towns in Ohio named Jefferson.
 By 1834 the town already had 700 citizens.
-Business boomed along the National Road & in West Jefferson in the 1840s & 1850s.
-Lumber mills & merchant shops fueled the local economy on top of farming & livestock raising.
+Business boomed along the National Road and in West Jefferson in the 1840s and 1850s.
+Lumber mills and merchant shops fueled the local economy on top of farming and livestock raising.

-On the northwest side of town, War of 1812 veteran John Blair (1788 – 1870) from Virginia & Jency (Jennie Thompson) Blair settled in the township in 1843.
-They were married in 1814 while John was running a hat business in London, OH & had 7 children.
+On the northwest side of town, War of 1812 veteran John Blair (1788 – 1870) from Virginia and Jency (Jennie Thompson) Blair settled in the township in 1843.
+They were married in 1814 while John was running a hat business in London, OH and had 7 children.
 Their oldest child, George W. Blair (1817 – 1886) married Rachel (Goodson) Blair (1820 – 1883).
-They had 10 children & lived on George’s parents old 300 acre farm.
-George & Rachel welcomed a Methodist congregation into their home for services for 9 years until donating land for a church & cemetery.
+They had 10 children and lived on George’s parents old 300-acre farm.
+George and Rachel welcomed a Methodist congregation into their home for services for 9 years until donating land for a church and cemetery.
 Blair Chapel was constructed in 1853 with $700 in funds raised for the structure.
 The church has since been lost to time.

-On top of owning & operating the first steam thresher & reaping machine in the county, George managed construction of 3 miles of Blair Pike in 1868 – 1870.
+On top of owning and operating the first steam-powered thresher and reaping machine in the county, George managed construction of 3 miles of Blair Pike in 1868 – 1870.
 The road still bears the family name along with a branch of the Taylor family that later settled in the area.
-John, Jency, George & Rachel were buried with relatives in Blair Cemetery on Taylor Blair Rd.
-The road also had two steam saw mills & a water powered saw mill on Little Darby Creek in the mid to late 1800s.
+John, Jency, George and Rachel were buried with relatives in Blair Cemetery on Taylor Blair Rd.
+The road also had 2 steam-powered saw mills and a water-powered saw mill on Little Darby Creek in the mid to late 1800s.

-Back in town, West Jefferson was flourishing with a grist mill & pork packing industry.
-It had 5 hotels at its peak with passenger & goods stagecoaches lining the streets.
-Sebastian Roberts (1814 – 1869) & Tacy (Holt) Roberts (1821 – 1889) donated land for Pleasant Hill Cemetery on US 40 in 1864.
-Sebastian’s parents, Thomas & Susan, formerly owned most of the land on the west side of town & were the first burial there in 1864.
-A two – story high school was built in 1868 at a cost of $17,000 including the grounds & furniture.
+Back in town, West Jefferson was flourishing with a grist mill and pork packing industry.
+It had 5 hotels at its peak with passenger and goods stagecoaches lining the streets.
+Sebastian Roberts (1814 – 1869) and Tacy (Holt) Roberts (1821 – 1889) donated land for Pleasant Hill Cemetery on US 40 in 1864.
+Sebastian’s parents, Thomas and Susan, formerly owned most of the land on the west side of town and were the first burial there in 1864.
+A two-story high school was built in 1868 at a cost of $17,000 including the grounds and furniture.
 Everything was going great until the Little Miami River arrived in town.

-Railroads were usually a blessing for town in the mid to late 1800s, but it initially hurt businesses on the National Road & in West Jefferson.
-Goods shipped in on trains were cheaper than those made locally, but a wool mill & carriage factory kept the town going.
-In 1883 the town population was around 800 & there was only one hotel remaining.
-Residents adapted to the changing times though & business picked up again with the addition of the Murray Lumber Company in 1890.
+Railroads were usually a blessing for town in the mid to late 1800s, but it initially hurt businesses on the National Road and in West Jefferson.
+Goods shipped in on trains were cheaper than those made locally, but a wool mill and carriage factory kept the town going.
+In 1883 the town population was around 800 and there was only one hotel remaining.
+Residents adapted to the changing times though and business picked up again with the addition of the Murray Lumber Company in 1890.

-A town hall & an opera house that could entertain 600 residents were constructed in 1898 & a new high school was built in 1911 at the intersection of Frey Ave & Fellows Ave.
-The Pennsylvania Railroad bought out the Little Miami & raised the tracks through town in 1913 – 1914 to prevent traffic accidents.
+A town hall and an opera house that could entertain 600 residents were constructed in 1898 and a new high school was built in 1911 at the intersection of Frey Ave and Fellows Ave.
+The Pennsylvania Railroad bought out the Little Miami and raised the tracks through town in 1913 – 1914 to prevent traffic accidents.
 Its last passenger station is on N Walnut St south of the railroad underpass.
-The town population was 1,070 in 1915 with street lights & businesses illuminated by natural gas piped in from Columbus.
-A junior high school was later attached to the high school & both were demolished in 2007.
-Isaac & Eliza Jones were buried in Hampton Cemetery.
+The town population was 1,070 in 1915 with street lights and businesses illuminated by natural gas piped in from Columbus.
+A junior high school was later attached to the high school and both were demolished in 2007.
+Isaac and Eliza Jones were buried in Hampton Cemetery.

 West Jefferson’s current population is around 4,300.
 Since 1951, the town conducts an annual West Jefferson Ox Roast during Labor Day Weekend.
-5,000 pounds of meat are lovingly prepared by volunteers & cooked in a 140 foot long, 4 feet wide by 4 feet deep pit.
-Streets are closed for a parade & they also run talent contests & other events.
-A market place is set up for craft & commercial vendors, & more food stands.
+5,000 pounds of meat are lovingly prepared by volunteers and cooked in a 140 foot long, 4 feet wide by 4 feet deep pit.
+Streets are closed for a parade and they also run talent contests and other events.
+A market place is set up for craft and commercial vendors, and more food stands.